1iveowl/CosmosResourceTokenBroker/README.md

 This repository presents:

-- A guide for configuring and using the forementioned technologies in a mobile app type scenario.
+- A guide for configuring and using the aforementioned technologies in a mobile app type scenario.
 - A code library for implementing a Resource Token Broker Service for Azure Cosmos DB.
 - A set of samples help make sense of it all.